teamlint/baron/TUTORIAL.md

-# Tutorial: Getting Started with Truss
+# Tutorial: Getting Started with baron

 We will build a simple service based on [echo.proto](./_example/echo.proto)